navidhasanzadeh/Hypertension_PPG/README.md

 The paper has been accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’23), Oct.
 15–18, 2023, Pittsburgh, Pennsylvania, USA

-This repository contains the codes corresponding to study hypertension using PPG.
+This repository contains the codes corresponding to study hypertension detection from PPG using MiniROCKET.

 ## Requirements
 Please install the following Python (3.8) libraries: